limbo666/nodemcu-dfPlayer-lua-/README.md

 **Important notice: dfPlayer serial communication is set by default to 9600 baud.
 So nodemcu module (ESP, Wemos) should set its UART to 9600 as well**
 Running a UART setup command is essential step to communicate with dfPlayer _**uart.setup(0, 9600, 8, uart.PARITY_NONE, uart.STOPBITS_1, 1)**.
-UART setup can be called just once, for example in init.lua, but have in mind that this will swicth also the communication and programming speed.
+UART setup can be called just once, for example in init.lua, but have in mind that this will switch also the communication and programming speed.

 Hardware connection example
 ===================================